 The lungs are the most common site of infection; community- and hospital-acquired pneumonia may occur.

 Extrapulmonary foci of infection occur most frequently in hospitalized patients and most commonly involve the heart.
-Other sites include the CNS, liver, and intestines.
-Immunocompromised patients, patients with diabetes mellitus, cigarette smokers, the elderly, and patients with chronic lung disease are principally affected.
+Other sites include the CNS, liver, spleen, lymph nodes, and intestines.

 Symptoms and Signs

 Direct fluorescent antibody staining of sputum or lavage fluid is frequently used.
 In addition, PCR with DNA probing is available.
-A urinary antigen test is 70% sensitive and 100% specific 3 days after symptom onset but detects only L. pneumophila (serogroups 1 through 6) and not non-pneumophila Legionella.
+A urinary antigen test is 70% sensitive and 100% specific 3 days after symptom onset but detects only L. pneumophila (serogroup 1) and not non-pneumophila Legionella.
 Paired acute and convalescent antibody assays may yield a delayed diagnosis.
 A 4-fold increase or an acute titer of ≥ 1:128 is considered diagnostic.

 Diagnosis is by culture of sputum or bronchoalveolar lavage fluid; blood cultures are unreliable.
 Slow growth on laboratory media may delay identification for 3 to 5 days.

 A fluoroquinolone given IV or po for 2 to 3 wk is the preferred regimen.
-Doxycycline is also highly effective.
-Azithromycin is effective, but erythromycin may be ineffective.
+Azithromycin (for 5 to 10 days) is effective, but erythromycin may be less effective.
+Erythromycin should be used only for mild pneumonia in patients who are not immunocompromised.
+Doxycycline and trimethoprim/sulfamethoxazole (TMP/SMX) are other alternatives.
 Rifampin may be added for severe infections.